 Professional in-office whitening treatment: $660

 At home whitening options like toothpaste or strips are much cheaper ranging from $3-$40 but their results are limited and don't last as long.
 If you decide to go with a take-home whitening kit then the cost is typically around $275.
 This is the more affordable teeth whitening option of the two that we offer here at Making You Smile.
 The cost for professional in-office teeth whitening at our NYC dental office is $660.
-This price is very similar to what you would find at most dental clinics both in New York and in other parts of the state so you can rest assured that the cost of teeth whitening near you in the city is what most people would expect to pay to get a whiter smile.
+This price is very similar to what you would find at most dental clinics both in New York and in other parts of the state, so you can rest assured that the cost of teeth whitening near you in the city and the cost to go to teeth whitening dentist in Manhattan is what most people would expect to pay to get a whiter smile.

 Today, many adults and even teenagers in NYC are faced with mounting pressure to reach a “beauty standard”.
 Many people are turning to over the counter teeth whitening products as the quickest and least inexpensive method to brighten the color of their teeth.